MarioDelgadoSr/DataVisual/README.md

 The [demonstration (https://mariodelgadosr.github.io/DataVisual/)](https://mariodelgadosr.github.io/DataVisual/) illustrates *DataVisual*'s features with a use case simulating a U.S. Navy (*Go Navy!
 Beat Army*) aquaBot determining an optimal salvage retrieval strategy for objects floating and submersed out at sea.

-aquaBot utilizes information about the salvage items in a data array partnered/join with the 3D visual's spatial attributes to maximize the salvage; keeping track of how much fuel it would have left.
+aquaBot utilizes information about the salvage items in a data array partnered (*join*ed) with the 3D visual's spatial attributes to maximize the salvage; keeping track of how much fuel it would have left.

 The 3D visual was developed with [Blender](https://www.blender.org/) and exported as a [glTF](https://en.wikipedia.org/wiki/GlTF) file.